mvolkmann/blog/src/swift/testflight.md

 ### Part 7 - Submit for Review

 1. Return to the App Store Connect web page and the "TestFlight" tab.
-1. Expand the row for the version that was just uploaded.
+1. In the table, click the build number link for the version that was just uploaded.
-1. Address an issues identified in the "STATUS" column.
+1. Address an issues, if any, identified in the "STATUS" column.
 1. Wait for the status to change to "Ready to Submit".
-1. Add a review group.
+1. If there are no entries under "Group" (for testers), add at least one.
+1. Click the "Save" button in the upper-right.
 1. Click the "Submit for Review" button?
 VERIFY THIS AGAIN!

 ### Part 8 - Resolve App Review Issues